virtualox/VM-Balancer/README.md

    * Ensure that the encryption key is sufficiently random and protected against unauthorized access.
 6. **Educate Administrators:**
    * Train all administrators on the importance of securing the encryption key and encrypted credentials, and the protocols for handling sensitive information.
+7. **Secure Transfer of Sensitive Files:**
+   - When copying the encryption key or credentials files between systems, ensure you use secure methods (e.g., encrypted transfer protocols or secure removable media).

+**Important:** Always follow best practices for security when handling encryption keys and sensitive credentials.
+Unauthorized access to these files can compromise the security of your systems.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or encounter [issues](https://github.com/virtualox/vm-balancer/issues), please open an issue or submit a [pull request](https://github.com/virtualox/vm-balancer/pulls).

+## License

+This project is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You are free to use, modify, and distribute this software under certain conditions.

+**Note:** If you distribute modified versions of this script, you must also distribute the source code under the same license.

 ## Acknowledgements
 * **[VMware](https://github.com/vmware) PowerCLI:** The foundation for automating vSphere tasks.